xor-ranavikrant/Readme/Ignite Lab.md

     ![Campaign Analytics](media/images/image3128.png)

-*Using the sentiment model we trained in cmd 75 cell, Wide World Importers decided to run various campaigns to reduce their churn and increae their revenue.*

 9. Review the **cmd 88** cell.

+*Using the sentiment model we trained in cmd 75 cell, Wide World Importers decided to run various campaigns to reduce their churn and increase their revenue.*

     ![cmd 88](media/images/image3129.png)